pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 the variants and consider all the use-cases.
 But with Continuous Delivery, often even a simple task must be broken down further and when you create a PR, sometimes it only contains a small part of the overall solution.
-Rather than working on functionality in isolation then delivering the entire piece at once, you must become comfortable continuously delivering small parts of the overall solution and potentially exposing code that is often a work-in-progress or an experiment that may have to be rethought later on.
+Rather than working on functionality in isolation then delivering the entire piece at the end, you must become comfortable continuously delivering small parts of the overall solution and potentially exposing code that is often a work-in-progress or an experiment that may have to be rethought later on.
 It takes quite a while to get